Information Geometry & Natural Gradients

 References

 1. Amari, S., & Nagaoka, H. (2000).
 “Methods of Information Geometry”.
-The Bible of the field.
-Defines -connections, dually flat spaces, and applications to estimation.
+The standard reference.
+It sets up -connections and dually flat spaces and applications to estimation.

 2. Chentsov, N. N. (1972).
 “Statistical Decision Rules and Optimal Inference”.
-Proved the uniqueness of the Fisher metric based on Markov invariance.
+Proves the uniqueness of the Fisher metric from Markov invariance.

 3. Rao, C. R. (1945).
 “Information and the accuracy attainable in the estimation of statistical parameters”.
-The original paper proposing the Riemannian metric.
+The original paper that proposed the Riemannian metric.

 4. Watanabe, S. (2009).
 “Algebraic Geometry and Statistical Learning Theory”.
-The foundation of Singular Learning Theory, handling the breakdown of regular information geometry in neural networks.
+The foundation of Singular Learning Theory and it handles the place where regular information geometry falls over in neural networks.

 5. Martens, J. (2014).
 “New insights and perspectives on the natural gradient method”.
-A modern analysis of why Natural Gradient works for deep learning (K-FAC).
+A modern take on why Natural Gradient works for deep learning (K-FAC).